Theomat/ProgSynth/README.md

 ## The Team

 ProgSynth is a project initiated by [Nathanaël Fijalkow](https://nathanael-fijalkow.github.io/) and joined by [Théo Matricon](https://theomat.github.io/).

+Former:

-A 4 month internship by [Gaëtan Margueritte](https://github.com/gaetanmargueritte) was realized, leading to the creation of the transduction DSL, documentation and first drafts of code related to the use of user defined constants.
+- [Gaëtan Margueritte](https://github.com/gaetanmargueritte) did a four-month internship.
+He created the regexp and transduction DSLs, the first tutorial and first drafts of code related to the use of user defined constants.

 ## License